svalinn/Cubit-plugin/scripts/README.md

     - `linux/mac__build_hdf5`: install/build hdf5 as function of the operating system
     - `build_moab()`: build and install MOAB
     - `build_dagmc()`: build and install DAGMC
-    - `linux/mac_setup_cubit()`: install Trelis/CUbit and the corresponding SDK as function of the operating system
+    - `linux/mac_setup_cubit()`: install Cubit and the corresponding SDK as function of the operating system
     - `build_plugin()`: build the plugin
     - `linux/mac_build_plugin_pkg()`: build a tarball containing the plugin as function of the operating system